parflow/parflow/README-GPU.md

 The GPU acceleration is currently compatible only with NVIDIA GPUs either using CUDA directly or using CUDA through the Kokkos library.
 The minimum supported CUDA compute capability for the hardware is 6.0 (NVIDIA Pascal architecture).

 Building with CUDA or Kokkos may improve the performance significantly for large problems but is often slower for test cases and small problems due to initialization overhead associated with the GPU use.
 Currently, the only preconditioner resulting in a good performance is MGSemi.
-Installation reference can be found in [Ubuntu recipe](/cmake/recipes/ubuntu-18.10-CUDA), [Dockerfile](Dockerfile_CUDA), and [travis.yml](.travis.yml).
+Installation reference can be found in [Ubuntu recipe](/cmake/recipes/ubuntu-18.10-CUDA), [Dockerfile](Dockerfile_CUDA), and [linux.yml](/.github/workflows/linux.yml).

 ## CMake

 Building with GPU acceleration requires a [CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) installation, and in case Kokkos is used, [Kokkos](https://github.com/kokkos/kokkos) installation.
-However, the performance can be further improved by using pool allocation for Unified Memory (requires [RMM v0.10](https://github.com/rapidsai/rmm/tree/branch-0.10) installation) and direct communication between GPUs (requires a CUDA-Aware MPI library).
+However, the performance can be further improved by using pool allocation for Unified Memory (requires [RMM v0.10](https://github.com/rapidsai/rmm/tree/branch-0.10) installation) and direct communication between GPUs (requires using a CUDA-Aware MPI library).
 The GPU acceleration is activated by specifying either *PARFLOW_ACCELERATOR_BACKEND=cuda* option to the CMake, i.e.,

 ```shell